samtaylormjh/rails-project-manager/README.md

 # To Fix

+- First ICE not being ticked primary by default

 # To Add

-- First ICE ticked primary by default
+- Another has_many to employees

-- Notes as an array, remove from the edit page and display a list of notes above the note form
+- (maybe?)
+Notes as an array, display a list of notes above the note form that updates as each note is added

-- Testing